 Original: oil on canvas 132 x 207.5 cm bxh

 The paintings are marriage portraits of Marten and Oopjen, who married on 28 June 1633.
-The marriage seems to have been based on love, given the difference in background of the families.
+The marriage seems to have been based on love, given the difference in descent between the families.
 The paintings were purchased for Fl.
 500. Oopjen brings along Fl.
-35,000 as a wedding treasure.
+35,000 as a dowry.
 The painting shows Oopjen as a 22-year-old young woman who appears to be moving towards Marten; Oopjen lifts up her dress and steps down a flight of stairs.
 Oopjen Coppit is dressed in a black silk summer dress with a lace collar and around her waist she wears a ribbon trimmed with a rosette.
 She is wearing a pearl necklace, bracelet and earrings and a black veil over her frizzy hairdo.
 On the left temple is a mouche, a beauty spot.
 This was fashionable at the time.
-In her hand, Oopjen holds a fan and a gold chain.
+In her hand, Oopjen holds a fan and gold chain.

 Marten and Oopjen had three children together: Hendrick (1634), Jan (1636) and Cornelia (1637).
-After Marten died in 1641, Oopjen remarried in 1646 to Captain Marten Pietersz Daeij.
+After the death of Marten in 1641, Oopjen remarried in 1646 to captain Marten Pietersz Daeij.
 She died in Alkmaar in 1689.

-Special features of this work by Rembrandt
+Special about this work by Rembrandt